Unity-Technologies/com.unity.multiplayer.docs/docs/learn/dealing-with-latency.md

 <!-- TODO NOW Add side by side video for AOE, need to upload video -->
 :::

-Action anticipation can also be used to set the value of a network variable or network transform on the assumption that an action will succeed while waiting for the server to respond.
-This is the first building block of Client Side Prediction mentioned above, with the most simple form simply being to set a value and let the server overwrite it later.
+Action anticipation can also be used to set the value of a network variable or network transform on the assumption that an action succeeds while waiting for the server to respond.
+This is the first building block of client-side prediction mentioned above, with the most simple form being to set a value and let the server overwrite it later.
 This is done in Netcode for GameObjects using  `AnticipatedNetworkVariable<T>` and   `AnticipatedNetworkTransform`.
-For more information, see the [`Client Anticipation`](../advanced-topics/client-anticipation.md) documentation.
+For more information, refer to the [client anticipation](../advanced-topics/client-anticipation.md) documentation.

 ### Server Side Rewind (also called Lag Compensation)